henrytill/ananke/README.md

 Enter text to encrypt: notarealpassword

 # Retrieve an entry from the database and display its ciphertext as plaintext (see NOTE below)
+# In most cases, this command will cause pinentry to appear.
 $ hecate lookup http://notarealwebsite.com
 http://notarealwebsite.com alice@notarealserver.com notarealpassword This is some metadata